Mayank0875/DSA-Problem/Backtracking/Unique Subset Sum Count/problem.md

 ## Input Format

-- The first line contains two integers, $N$ and $T$, representing the number of candidate numbers and the target sum.
+- The first line contains two integers, N and T, representing the number of candidate numbers and the target sum.
-- The second line contains $N$ space-separated integers, $candidates_i$.
+- The second line contains N space-separated integers, candidates_i.

 ## Output Format